KenPainter/GenLogic/docs/20-schema-syntax/10-tables-and-columns.md

 - `COLLATE`

 Modifier Order:
-- Modifiers can appear in any order except `DEFAULT`, which must be last
+- Modifiers can appear in any order except `DEFAULT`, which will match to the end of the string, so it should be last.
 - Valid: `varchar(100) unique not null default 'foo'`
 - Valid: `varchar(100) not null unique default 'foo'`